jad-darrous/jad-darrous.github.io/_pages/about.md

 As a member of [DISCOVERY Initiative](http://beyondtheclouds.github.io), the first part of my Ph.D. was dedicated for improving service provisioning in geo-distributed clouds and Fog/Edge environments.
 We worked on network-aware retrieval of Virtual Machine Images in geo-distributed clouds and on the network-aware placement of container images in Edge environment (for more details, our work led to two publications [here](publication/darrous-ccgrid18) and [here](publication/darrous-icccn19)).

 Currently, I'm focusing on reducing the storage cost of data intensive clusters.
 More specifically, we study the opportunities and the challenges in integrating *erasure coding* for online data analytics.
+As a first step, through an in-depth performance evaluation study we evaluate how analytic workloads, data persistency, failures, the back-end storage devices, and the network configuration impact the performance for MapReduce jobs running under erasure coding and replication (this work led to a publication [here](publication/darrous-mascots19)).

 <!-- Currently, I'm in my 2<sup>nd</sup> year of Ph.D.
 During the first year, I was working on Virtual Machine Image management in geo-distributed data centers.
 The work results in a system prototype [Nitro](publication/darrous-ccgrid18) with a paper published in [CCGrid'18](https://ccgrid2018.seas.gwu.edu). -->

 <!-- **Keyword**: Data management, Geo-distributed Clouds, Wide-Area Networks, Distributes storage systems, Virtual Machine Images. -->

+Briefly, The subject of this thesis is a scalable and efficient data management for building and running data intensive services.

 I'm a member of [avalon team](http://avalon.ens-lyon.fr) of [inria research center](http://inria.fr) that is hosted in [LIP](http://www.ens-lyon.fr/LIP/) laboratory, located at [ENS de Lyon](http://ens-lyon.fr).